What is a Manufacturing Engineering Technologist?

 The states with the most job growth for Manufacturing Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-Manufacturing Engineering Technologist Salary
+Salary for a Manufacturing Engineering Technologist

-Manufacturing Engineering Technologists make between $36,120 and $98,720 a year.
+The salary for Manufacturing Engineering Technologists ranges between about $36,120 and $98,720 a year.

 Manufacturing Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.